TurnOverGFW/default/README.md

 Notes:

-For more options, please see these websites (blocked by GFW, need to turn over first):
+For more options, please see these websites (Blocked, need to turn over first):

 https://program-think.blogspot.com/2009/05/how-to-break-through-gfw.html